yenchiah/data-science-book-uva/index.md

 - Refer to [DataNose](https://datanose.nl/) for the time table and classroom location.
 - Refer to [Canvas](https://canvas.uva.nl/) for announcements, links to live lectures, and teaching team members' emails.
 - Previous editions: [2023 version](https://multix.io/data-science-book-uva-2023/)

+{: .important }
+> All course and assessment materials (e.g., exam questions, exam instructions, lecture slides, assignment content) will be in English.
+Lectures will also be given in English.

 All the content in this repository is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).